 No changes from letter grade to pass/fail, or vice versa, may be made after the university deadline to withdraw from a course.

-No letter-grade equivalent for a P grade will be assigned or reported.
 This policy will not apply to courses taught only on a pass-fail basis, such as some internship and field experience courses.